-Every idea, action and lifestyle we choose or follow, costs us something, as nothing is for free.
-Paul's concern for the Colossian believers (and us) is that they/we would invest ourselves in a false/counterfeit version of what we already have been given by way of King Jesus.
-In doing so our lives become less free and joy-filled.
-Paul's hope is that we would see that In Jesus at great cost to himself (incarnation, death, betrayal, suffering, etc) we've been given everything we need to truly live in this life (as well as the next).
+Every idea, action and lifestyle we choose or follow costs us something - nothing is free.
+Paul's concern for the Colossian believers (and us) is that they would invest themselves in a false/counterfeit version of what they have already been given in King Jesus.
+By putting hope in counterfeits their lives become less free and joy-filled.
+Paul's hope is that we would see that in Jesus, at great cost to himself (incarnation, death, betrayal, suffering, etc), we've been given everything we need to truly live in this life and the next life.

-- Read Colossians 2:9-10.
-What does Paul have to say about the identity of Jesus and how does it impact the believer? - We live in a culture where there's an open-market of ideas all promising life/freedom, from Hollywood stars advocating Scientology or Spirituality to Atheists promoting Naturalism, etc. The acid test that Paul puts everything to is, is it: "in line with the King" (v.
+• Read Colossians 2:9-10.
+What does Paul have to say about the identity of Jesus and how does it impact the believer?

+• We live in a culture where there is an open-market of ideas all promising life and freedom.
+We can see this from Hollywood stars advocating Scientology or Spirituality to Atheists promoting Naturalism, etc. The acid test that Paul puts everything to is whether it is "in line with the King" (v.
 2:8 - N.T.
 Wright's translation)?
 Is Jesus the center of it's focus?
 What are some of the practical steps believers can take in order live with their eyes wide open, being aware that they are not captured by false ideas?

-- Why do religious people/institutions get so uncomfortable with "spiritual freedom" (like what Jesus offers) and feel the need to control others?
+- Why do religious people and institutions get so uncomfortable with "spiritual freedom" (like what Jesus offers) and feel the need to control others?
 Is this a trait you struggle with? - How is the above behavior actually related to a failure to trust God's power to make us (and others) whole and holy?

-- Pray for the eyes to see the great value/worth of Jesus. - Pray for the wisdom to identify and turn away from (repent) counterfeit ideas, actions and lifestyles that may appear life-giving/freeing, but actually lead away from the freedom that Jesus provides.
+- Pray for the eyes to see the great worth of Jesus. - Pray for the wisdom to identify and turn away from counterfeit ideas, actions and lifestyles that may appear life-giving, but actually lead away from the freedom that Jesus provides.